What's the Problem?

 Do I Have an Elderberry Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Elderberry Recall Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Elderberry Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new salmonella cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating recalled elderberry products, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.